-This twisted half-up bun has become a go-to hair style for me!
+This twisted half-up bun has become a go-to hair style for me and adding a french pin makes it so chic!
 I usually finish it in under two minutes, including adding extensions, and it looks way more complicated than it actually is.
 I like it for day 2 or 3, unwashed hair.
 My hair is already curled and the hair usually has a little more grip vs freshly washed hair.

-Each year, Kristin Ess releases these gorgeous hair sets for the holidays.
-The sets usually include a styling product and a french hair pin.
+Kristin Ess releases amazing hair accessories that are affordable.
 I wanted to do a tutorial to show how to use the pin.
 I swear it’s actually easy, you just need to see how to maneuver it into the bun.

 French pins hold your hair so much more securely than you’d think, based on how delicate they look.
 I love the look of this half up bun and the french pin adds such a sleek finish.
 The other bonus is that this style works on a variety of hair lengths.